 C. We store your personal information until you request us to remove it from our servers unless we have the legal authority to maintain that information.
 We store our logs and other technical records indefinitely.

 A. To enhance your online experience with us, our web pages may presently or in the future use “cookies.”
 Cookies are text files that our web server may place on your hard disk to store your preferences.
-Cookies, by themselves, do not tell us your email address or other PII unless you choose to provide this information to us.
+Cookies, by themselves, do not tell us your PII unless you choose to provide this information to us.
 Once you choose to provide PII, however, this information may be linked to the data stored in the cookie.
-Certain features of the Services may not function properly without the aid of cookies.
+Certain features of the Service may not function properly without the aid of cookies.

 9. Collection of Information by Others